-Our mind can do some brilliant things.
+Our minds can do some brilliant things.
 For example, it can memorize the jingle of a pizza truck.
-Louder the jingle, closer is the pizza truck to us.
+The louder the jingle, the closer the pizza truck is to us.
 Who taught us that?
 Nobody!
 We relied on our understanding and came to a conclusion.
-We just don’t stop there, do we?
-If there are multiple pizza trucks in the area and each one has a different jingle.
-We would be able to memorize it all and relate the jingle to its pizza truck.
+We don’t stop there, do we?
+If there are multiple pizza trucks in the area and each one has a different jingle, we would memorize it all and relate the jingle to its pizza truck.

-This is precisely what correlational research is, establishing a relationship between two variables, “jingle” and “distance of the truck” in this particular example.
-Correlational research is looking for variables that seem to interact with each other so that when you see one variable changing, you have a fair idea how the other variable will change.
+This is what correlational research precisely is, establishing a relationship between two variables, “jingle” and “distance of the truck” in this particular example.
+The correlational study looks for variables that seem to interact with each other.
+When you see one variable changing, you have a fair idea of how the other variable will change.

-The correlation between two variables is shown through correlation coefficient (A correlation coefficient is a statistical measure that calculates the strength of the relationship between two variables), that is a value measured between -1 and +1.
-When the correlation coefficient is close to +1 then there is a positive correlation between the two variables and the value is close to -1, then there is a negative correlation between the two variables and when the value is close to zero then there is no relationship between the two variables.
+The correlation coefficient shows the correlation between two variables (A correlation coefficient is a statistical measure that calculates the strength of the relationship between two variables), a value measured between -1 and +1.
+When the correlation coefficient is close to +1, there is a positive correlation between the two variables.
+If the value is relative to -1, there is a negative correlation between the two variables.
+When the value is close to zero, then there is no relationship between the two variables.